-How did you find out AtHearth and why did you choose us?
+How did you find AtHearth and why did you choose us?

 There are some Facebook groups for expats, and I posted that I was searching for an apartment in one of those groups.
 At that time I was living in a monthly rental but it was too small and very expensive.
 I was trying to find a suitable place for our family but we didn't know much about Tokyo.

 How was the service?
-The good and the one to be desired.
+What was good and what was left to be desired?

-I was very lucky to have met AtHearth and Nozomi, they helped me overcome many issues in the process and made things much easier.
-When I started the search, I found that the communication with the owner or the management company was not smooth enough and needed some help.
+I was very lucky to have met AtHearth and Nozomi.
+They helped me overcome many issues in the process and made things much easier.
+When I started the search, I found that communication with the owner or the management company was not smooth enough and needed some help.
 Nozomi supported me in finding a suitable apartment with the right price and size.
-I believe it was the right place suitable for the kids, close to the metro station, not so far from my company, and also near the supermarket which makes it very convenient.
-Communication with the utility companies and the internet company was also difficult for me but Nozomi took care of everything.
+I believe it was the right place suitable for my kids, close to the metro station, not so far from my company, and also near a supermarket which makes it very convenient.
+Communication with the utility companies and the internet company was also difficult for me, but Nozomi took care of everything.
 I didn't need to raise a finger.

-After we settled in, we selected the school for our son, found a clinic for him and chose a kindergarten for our daughter.
-Many, living arrangements were finalized in a blink of an eye.
+After we settled in, we selected a school for our son, found a clinic for him, and chose a kindergarten for our daughter.
+Many living arrangements were finalized in a blink of an eye.